JuliaWeb/HTTP.jl/README.md

 [![Build Status](https://travis-ci.org/hackerschool/HttpCommon.jl.png)](https://travis-ci.org/hackerschool/HttpCommon.jl)

-This package provides types and helper functions for dealing with the HTTP protocl in Julia.
+This package provides types and helper functions for dealing with the HTTP protocol in Julia.

 * types to represent `Request`s, `Response`s, and `Headers`
 * a dictionary of `STATUS_CODES`